David Jaynes: Professional career

-Jaynes was drafted in the third round (66th overall) of the 1974 NFL draft by the Kansas City Chiefs with whom he played two games that season, failing to complete either of his only two passing attempts, one of which was intercepted.
+Jaynes was drafted in the third round (66th overall) of the 1974 NFL draft by the Kansas City Chiefs.
+He played two games that season, failing to complete either of his only two passing attempts, one of which was intercepted.
 He was also the first overall player selected in the World Football League during the inaugural 1974 WFL Draft by the Houston Texans, but never signed with them.

 Personal life

 In 2001, Jaynes married Barbara Harris, who was married to actor Cary Grant until Grant's death.